 How long will the treatment last for?

 If everything goes to plan with your shockwave therapy for plantar fasciitis and heel pain then the treatment should make a significant contribution to reducing the pain and improving the function of your plantar fasciitis and heel pain.
-In most cases, the shockwave will get rid of the patellar tendinitis.
+In most cases, the shockwave will get rid of it altogether.

 With some tendon surgery, there is a 75% success rate at 18 months, with shockwave for the same condition it has been shown that up to 80% of patients who have received the Shockwave therapy for plantar fasciitis at 18 months have a good to excellent result.
 Shockwave is better than surgery for certain tendinopathy and more research is being done with this in mind.